gubfus/mathgraph/README.md

 - This is a logseq note deployment with github pages.
 - Visit https://gubfus.github.io/mathgraph/ to see it.
 - The goal is to build a graph about some mathematical concepts and their connections.
+-
+- Check out https://logseq.com/ - the open source note taking software this graph is using.